Forricide/still-feel-alive/Chapter 7.md

 Another Earth.
 An alternate dimension, a world broken into by - some mad scientist, a 'tinker', she recalls, just barely.
 Thinking about it, she does remember something, but it's just a hint.
 Nothing more than a faint semblance of a memory.

+Gregor is looking at her expectantly.
+"I'm not sure."

+"You do not know if you were in another dimension?"

+"No, I...
+I don't remember."

+"This is inconvenient."
+He shifts his head, slightly.
+It's hard to tell if he's thinking, or just adjusting his neck.
+She tries to not stare too much at his skin.
+"Do you remember what your life was like prior to being here?
+Please excuse me if that is a personal question."

+"I'm from here."
+A bay, Sarah had said.
+She can't quite recall the name, but she does remember that sense of familiarity.
+"I think."

+"My question was unclear, I apologize.
+Do you remember your childhood?
+Your family?"

+She looks at the dead copy of her body.
+Proof that she's a parahuman, someone *special*.
+It looks just like her, apparently; other than the pale skin and stench, it could be an identical twin.

+It's only barely recognizable.

+"No."